port-labs/port-docs/docs/actions-and-automations/setup-backend/github-workflow/examples/Jira/create-jira-issue-from-dependabot.md

 # Create Jira Issue from Dependabot Alert

-This self-service action shows how to create a Jira issue with a from dependapot alert that links the issue to a concerned service in Port.
+This self-service action shows how to create a Jira issue from a dependabot alert that links the issue to a service in Port.
 ## Use cases
 * Automatically create Jira issues from Dependabot alerts.
 * Add detailed metadata to Jira issues from Dependabot alerts.